lmjohns3/theanets/docs/quickstart.rst

 number of *hyperparameters* that define the specific behavior of your model.
 The skeleton of your code will usually look something like this::

-  # some imports -- we will leave these out of
+  # some imports -- we will omit these
-  # subsequent code blocks.
+  # from subsequent code blocks.
   import matplotlib.pyplot as plt import skdata.mnist
   import theanets